-One of the current terror threats in the United Kingdom at present is exploiting vulnerable children and encouraging involvement in or support of terrorist activity.
+One of the current terror threats in the United Kingdom at present is exploiting vulnerable children who are susceptible to being drawn into terrorism.
 The normalisation of extreme views through areas such as social media enables further manipulation of children.
 The School is clear that exploitation and radicalisation is a safeguarding concern and understand its responsibilities as set out in Prevent Duty and legislation and will ensure these are adhered to.